-The minimum equipment configuration for the full 1100 Operating System is a UNIVAC 1106, 1108, or 1100/20 system with 131K words of main storage (or an 1110 or 1100/40 with 32K words of primary storage and 131K words of extended storage), approximately 786K words of direct-access storage, two magnetic tape units, a card reader, and printer.
-Once the operating system has been loaded from tape, it is fully drum- or disc-oriented, and the tape units are available for other functions.
+The minimum equipment configuration for the full 1100 Operating System is a UNIVAC 1106, 1108, 1100/10, 1100/20, or 1100/80 system with 131K words of main storage (or an 1110 or 1100/40 with 32K words of primary storage and 131K words of extended storage), approximately 786K words of direct-access storage, two magnetic tape units, a card reader, and printer.
+Once the operating system has been loaded from tape, it is fully drum- or discoriented, and the tape units are available for other functions.
 Drum or disc storage is used for permanent storage of the operating system and its system library, for segments of all active programs (to facilitate "swapping"), for user programs in both absolute and relocatable form, for users' data files, and for buffering of remote terminals and on-line card readers, punches, and printers.

-Operating system functions typically occupy about 40K to 60K words of storage in 1106 and 1100/20 systems; in an 1110 or 1100/40, the typical residence requirements are 20K to 30K words of primary storage and a similar amount of extended storage.
+Operating system functions typically occupy about 40K to 60K words of storage in 1106, 1100/10, 1100/20, or 1100/80 systems; in an 1110 1100/40, the typical residence requirements are 20K to 30K words of primary storage and a similar amount of extended storage.

 A single set of symbolic programs comprises the 1100 Operating System for 1100 Series systems of all sizes.
+A

-A Symbolic Stream Generator (SSG) tailors the system to the specific 1100 system, its configuration, and the requirements of each user.
+Symbolic Stream Generator (SSG) tailors the system to the specific 1100 system, its configuration, and the requirements of each user.
 A complete system generation typically takes from three to six hours of computer time and produces an initial load tape for the Operating System.